radical-cybertools/radical.entk/doc/user_guide/adding_steps.rst

 .. literalinclude:: scripts/add_stages.py

-**And that's pretty much all there is to EnsembleMD Toolkit.** The rest is really all about defining your application logic with the different patterns and Kernels.
+**And that's pretty much all there is to Ensemble Toolkit.** The rest is really all about defining your application logic with the different patterns and Kernels.
 We will go through some examples throughout the rest of this User guide.